 How do you stay in shape when you blog about such rich dishes?
 It’s not easy!
 Especially since I hate working out.
 I think I’m allergic to exercise.
 Most of the time I eat pretty healthy Mediterranean and Sephardic style food.
-I indulge in rich dishes once in a while, when I’m traveling or on holidays.
+I indulge in rich dishes once in a while when I’m traveling or on holidays.
 When I notice my jeans fitting tighter than normal, I watch what I eat till I shed a few points.
+My husband and I have recently become addicted to bike riding, which helps.
+I also enjoy yoga.
 But I try not to stress about it too much.
 Life is there to be enjoyed.
 I subscribe to Julia Child’s motto – “Everything in moderation… including moderation.”

 I try to provide a balance of both healthy and indulgent recipes on my website.
 I have a Healthy Food category for all of my lighter recipes, click here to take a look.

 Where do your recipes come from?
 I feature original recipes that I’ve developed in my kitchen, taking what I’ve learned about spices, flavors and cooking techniques to create my own unique dishes.
 Some of the recipes featured on this site come from family, friends, and blog readers who submit their personal recipes along with their family story.
 Once in a while I share a recipe from a cookbook; a lot of my friends are cookbook authors, and I love to share their work.
-In The History Kitchen, my contributors and I share historical and vintage-inspired recipes.
+Many of my posts share historical and vintage-inspired recipes; I also have several contributors that blog about food history.
 I never post a dish that I didn’t really enjoy eating– it has to taste great to make it onto my site.
 If it’s not something I’ve created myself, the source will be credited in the blog.